Frequently Asked Questions

-We have been commissioned to create during 2016 locally customised versions for the Humber and Peel Ports.
+We have been commissioned to create locally customised versions for the Humber, Peel Ports, PD Ports, AF Blakemore and Kenya.
 Such games are ideal for distributing to local schools and colleges as well as using within in-house training programmes or for use as a novel corporate gift!

 With global supply chains at the heart of the game, Business on the Move lends itself to different versions.
 We are already working very closely with a fellow Director in Adelaide to develop an Australian version.
-See his NewsDesk article from 8th August for more details.
+See his NewsDesk article for more details.

-Given the number of games already purchased from around the world we are now planning a new Global edition for release in the latter half of 2016.
+Given the number of games already purchased from around the world we are now planning a new Global edition for release during 2018.
 See our GLOBAL page for more details.

 Pages 23-25 of the booklet, ‘Guide to Delivering Learning’ which accompanies the game, provide a number of options.
 Introducing the ‘Productivity Gain’ cards and/or the ‘Green Dice’ (explained on page 25) are relatively gentle ways of increasing the challenge to players at Level 1.